 A couple of things we think it’s important to bring your attention to here.
 First is the requirement of a Field Safety Representative (sometimes called Master Electrician or simply, FSR) to be named on the application.
 Ideally this would be yourself since you are the one looking to get your license; however, there are some ways around this if you have an employee eligible for the FSR title.
 Most likely you will want to be the named FSR on your license and with 1 year of work experience from the date of your Red Seal Exam completion, you are able to do so.
 We’d also like to bring point “3” above to your attention and will go into detail with respect to the required surety bond in the next section of how to get your electrical contractor license in BC.

 Get your Electrical Contractor Bond

 What is an Electrical Contractor Bond anyways?
 Matter of fact, what’s a bond?
 Not to worry, we’ve got you covered.
 A bond is a three party guarantee document designed to protect an Obligee, in this case, the BC Safety Authority.
 Enough of the wordy explanation – what you need to know is it is a document required for how to get your electrical contractor license in BC (and it is somewhat used as a barrier to entry for a license).
-Luckily, Netsurance offers instant online approval and purchase for Electrical Contractor Bonds.
+Luckily, Bond Connect (formerly, Netsurance) offers instant online approval and purchase for Electrical Contractor Bonds.
 Follow the apply now link below for more details and to complete the short application.